awonak/EuroPiAlt/README.md

 ```

 Once you have created and tested your script, you can add it to the bootloader script list [here](src/bootloader.py#L36).

+The 4 digital LEDs are used to show the list of scripts available.

 ### Scripts